The 20 Best Places to Live in the Mountains in the U.S.

 17. Salt Lake City, Utah

 If you prefer living somewhere with an urban vibe to a location with a small-town community feel, then US News lists Salt Lake City in Utah as one of the top urban destinations in the mountains.
-This city is home to 2,440,122 people, and it has all the amenities and attractions that you would expect to find in a major city.
+This city is home to around 200,000 people and an even bigger metropolitan area, and it has all the amenities and attractions that you would expect to find in a major city.

 It also has employment opportunities across most sectors and excellent transport links.
 Despite being a built-up and thriving city, Salt Lake City is surrounded by the Wasatch and Oquirrh Mountains from its position in Salt Lake Valley.